 For this family (and for all of these hands-free mice, actually), the best suggestion is to find out whether a product meets your needs on paper, then try it out yourself to really get a feel for it.
 This post can help you with the former, but not the latter, unfortunately.

-All 3 eye trackers in this family are made by Tobii.
-The main difference is that the 4C is made for mainstream gaming applications, while the PCEye offerings are specifically designed as assistive technology for people with physical impairments.
+Three of the four eye trackers in this family are made by Tobii.
+The main difference between those is that the 4C is made for mainstream gaming applications, while the PCEye offerings are specifically designed as assistive technology for people with physical impairments.
 Thus the PCEye trackers come with Tobii’s Windows Control software, which provides some enhanced precision via adjustable zoom as well as a palette of desktop shortcuts.
 These let you perform various repetitive tasks via eyegaze, with a goal of increasing efficiency.
 Having said that, the inexpensive 4C combined with the Eye Control now built in to Windows 10, may be a viable option for some people.
 I haven’t been able to find out if there’s a major difference in the precision of control using the PCEye vs the 4C.

 3 Speech Recognition Systems

 First off, we should note that speech recognition systems are mainly designed to use speech for text entry, rather than mouse functions.
 However, each speech recognition system listed here does have some ability to perform mouse functions.
 (Note, too, that mobile platforms iOS (Voice Control) and Android (Voice Access) provide similar voice features.)